rkumar/rbcurse-tutorial/md/messagebox.md

 # MessageBox

-Last update: 2014-03-27 14:34
+Last update: 2014-03-27 15:56

 A messagebox is a popup window with a form and buttons.
 The widgets may be specified, as well as the button/s.
 Messageboxes are used internally in dialogs for getting a string, getting a confirmation, or alerting a user.

 ## Creating a MessageBox

-The `add` (aka `item`) method is used to add widgets to the messagebox, and `button_type` to specify which combination of buttons are required such as ':ok_cancel', ':ok' etc. The `message` method creates a label.
+The `add` (aka `item`) method is used to add widgets to the messagebox. `button_type` is used to specify which combination of buttons are required such as ':ok_cancel', ':ok' etc. The `message` method creates a label and is used for short strings that will fit within the width of the window.
+The `text` method is to be used if displaying a long string or array, especially if the size of the string is not known. `text` uses a TextView so allows scrolling, searching, etc,, and thus takes focus unlike `message`.

 MessageBox's `run` method is called which returns the index of the button clicked, from which it can be ascertained if the user pressed Ok or Cancel.
 It is recommended to check for Ok and Cancel before proceeding.